When you virtually stage with us we give you the option of selecting pre-packaged sets from our furniture library or leaving that up to us.

 Monochromatic colors (think white-washed, greys and whites)

-Some of our modern furniture sets include Highland and Lamar:
+Some of our modern furniture sets include Highland:

 Traditional styling is comfortable and classic.
 It is often used when targeting a demographic that may have grown up in a home with this style.
 Traditional furnishings can sometimes feel outdated but when done well can make a home feel comfortable, familiar and elegant.